milvus-io/milvus/CODE_REVIEW.md

 - Commit message starts with a capital letter and does not end with punctuation

 - Commit message is clear and meaningful.
-You can only have title but no body if the title is self explained
+You can only have title without body if the title is self explained

 - PR links to the correct issue, which clearly states the problems to be solved and the planned solution